top of page

 Advanced Math, Part 2

-Tuesdays, 9:30 am - 12:00 pm, plus 1-hour online session
+Wednesdays, 9:30 am - 12:00 pm, plus 1-hour online session

 This is a continuation of Saxon Advanced Mathematics.
 By the end of this class, students will have completed geometry, trigonometry, and precalculus.
 Class time encompasses instruction of lessons and application of principles through sample problems.
 In addition to the in-person class, a second hour will be scheduled online for further instruction and homework help.
 Examples of algebra in action from science and engineering will be shared.
 Each week students are assigned problems sets from the book.
 Periodically, closed-book quizzes will be completed at home.
 SAT math will be practiced.
 Text: Saxon Advanced Mathematics, 2rd Edition (revised).
 Prerequisite: Advanced Math Part 1 or placement test.
 Instructor: Terry-Ann Gilleland